appsmithorg/appsmith-docs/website/docs/workflows/tutorials/trigger-workflow-from-app.md

 9. Click the _Queries_ tab on the sidebar, click the **TriggerApproval** query and replace `{}` with `{{this.params}}` in the **Trigger data** property.

-10. Click the _JS_ tab on the sidebar and create a new JS object, and rename it to _JS\_Approve\_Or\_Reject\_Refund_.
-Remove the auto-generated code and add the below code to it:
+10. Click the  _JS_ tab on the sidebar, create a new JS object, and name it  _JS\_Approve\_Or\_Reject\_Refund_.
+Delete the auto-generated code and add the below code to it:
     ```javascript
     export default {
         async getApproveOrRejectAction(action) {
             if (action) {
                 try {
                     // This JS Object calls the workflow query configured in your app
                     // that executes the workflow
                     await TriggerApprovals.run({
                         "id": tbl_refund_requests.triggeredRow.refund_id,
                         "approve_or_reject_status": action,
                         "name": tbl_refund_requests.triggeredRow.customer_name,
                         "email": tbl_refund_requests.triggeredRow.customer_email
                     });
                 } catch (error) {
                     console.error("Error:", error.message || error);